 You’ll recognize this setting as one that appears in some of the most iconic Amalfi Coast photos.
-The villa’s riotous beds of pansies and garden walls covered with vibrant bougainvillea are as jaw-dropping in real life as in photography.
-One section of the gardens dates back to the 13th century, but only traces of the medieval part remains—most of the space is dedicated to a Romantic-style garden that was designed by Francis Nevile Reid, a wealthy Scottish expat who owned and restored the villa in the late 19th century.
-In addition to touring the gardens, a small museum on the grounds, with a cloister and tower, is worth visiting.
+The villa’s riotous beds of pansies and garden walls covered with vibrant bougainvillea are as jaw-dropping in real life.
+One section of the gardens dates back to the 13th century, but only traces of the medieval part remains.
+Most of the space is dedicated to a Romantic era–style garden that was designed by Francis Nevile Reid, a wealthy Scottish expat who owned and restored the villa in the late-19th century.
+In addition to touring the gardens, a small museum on the grounds with a cloister and tower is worth visiting.
 From June through September every year, the Ravello Festival is held here.